 There are some potential advantages to the share class structure of the Vanguard S&P 500 ETF.
-Although VOO is only a fraction the size of IVV and SPY, the total pool of assets across all share classes of the Vanguard product is about $94 billion.
-That allows VOO to offer the lowest expense ratio of the group, charging just five basis points.
+Although VOO is only a fraction of the size of IVV and SPY, VOO offers the lowest expense ratio of the group, charging just five basis points.

 While all ETFs have the ability to offer investors enhanced tax efficiency through the in-kind redemption process, VOO’s structure may offer additional tax benefits.
 In response to redemption requests from other classes of shareholders, Vanguard has the option to sell off high cost-basis securities, generating a capital loss in the process that can be used to offset any taxable gains.
-Of course redemptions of non-ETF share classes could also result in a taxable gain, but given the massive size of the S&P 500 fund such an event is unlikely unless a wave of redemptions were to occur [see Total Cost Of ETF Investing].
+Of course redemptions of non-ETF share classes could also result in a taxable gain, but given the massive size of the S&P 500 fund such an event is unlikely unless a wave of redemptions were to occur.

 While the three ETFs linked to the S&P 500 will generally deliver nearly identical exposure, they aren’t quite identical thanks to some structural nuances.
 Each of the three ETFs offering exposure to the S&P 500 have potential advantages, ranging from cost and tax efficiencies to near-perfect precision and reliability to enhanced flexibility that can boost returns.
-Different funds will be more appropriate for different investors; the lesson, as always, is to take a good look under the hood and do your homework before establishing a position [for daily ETF news and analysis, sign up for our free ETF newsletter].
+Different funds will be more appropriate for different investors; the lesson, as always, is to take a good look under the hood and do your homework before establishing a position.

 Disclosure: No positions at time of writing.